 Deletion of unused plugins

-You must delete any active or inactive plugin that you are not using right now, nor planning to use in the near future.
+You must delete any active or inactive plugin that you are not using right now, nor plan to use in the near future.
 It is tempting to keep some good plugins in the deactivated state in the off chance that you may need it later.
 But a good rule of thumb is that if you haven’t used it for two months, chances are you are not going to use it.
 So, go ahead and delete the plugin and save yourself some performance degradation.

 Monitoring active plugins for upgrades